Ah… the CIMB FastSaver Account.

 You know the whole spiel by now…

-PSA: there will be changes made to the CIMB FastSaver Account come 15 January 2021.
+PSA: there will be changes made to the CIMB FastSaver Account if you apply for a CIMB Visa Signature Card.

 How CIMB FastSaver Savings Account Works